weblyzard/streaming-sparql/README.md

 java.io.IOException: java.util.concurrent.TimeoutException: Idle timeout expired: 30001/30000 m
 ```

-These problems triggered the development of iSparql which has proven to be very robust - even for queries that take more than one hour to process and transfer multiple gigabytes of results.
+These problems triggered the development of Streaming SPARQL which has proven to be very robust - even for queries that take more than one hour to process and transfer multiple gigabytes of results.
 (Note: you will need to call `getResultSet` with a higher timeout to prevent TimeoutExceptions on the server).

 ## Compatiblity

-iSPARQL is known to work with Jena, OpenRDF and RDF4j.
+Streaming SPARQL is known to work with Jena, OpenRDF and RDF4j.